rramosp/geetiles/README.md

                                            '02a50f', 'green', 'yellow'])

-The `crops.py` will be saved under the destination folder for reference.
+The file `crops.py` will be saved under the destination folder for reference.
 The destination folder is created alongside the `tiles-file`.